-Leake Okeover was the son of Thomas Okeover and Catherine Leake, sole heir of William Leake of Wymeswold, serjeant-at-law.
-He married in 1730, Mary, daughter of John Nichol but died without heir in 1765, a year after his wife.
+Leake Okeover was the son of Thomas Okeover and Catherine Leake and was born in 1702.
+He married in 1730 Mary, daughter of John Nichol but died without heir in 1765, a year after his wife.
 He moved to the Tudor House at Okeover after his marriage and in 1747 built an extensive new house there.
-He was an extravagant man, at one point having to hide from his creditors in France under the pseudonym Mr Scrimpshaw.